-What services and content, which gained significantly in the immediate COVID-19 period, have subsequently lost viewing?
+What services and content that gained significantly in the immediate COVID-19 period, are subsequently losing viewing?

 In the peak COVID-19 period, Roku is the only one of the major streaming devices to has held on to their gains in viewing minutes.
 Amazon Firestick, while far and away the leader in total minutes viewed, has seen approximately 50% of its gains from April erode.

 All the major streaming apps retained the viewing levels they gained during the COVID-19 lockdown period.
 YouTube maintains its dominant position in main screen viewing minutes.
 WatchFree, the free offering from Vizio, came in second since Inscape data only measures Vizio smart TV viewing.
 We can expect similar performance from the other smart TV manufacturer channels (e.g., LG’s LG Channels).